Middleware

 Bases: AgentMiddleware

-Detect and handle Personally Identifiable Information (PII) in agent conversations.
+Detect and handle Personally Identifiable Information (PII) in conversations.

 This middleware detects common PII types and applies configurable strategies to handle them.
 It can detect emails, credit cards, IP addresses, MAC addresses, and URLs in both user input and agent output.